Use as REST API

 --form 'Locale=en-US'

-• The File form value.
+• File form value.
 It is the path to your DOCX template file.
 If you have the file available online you can use the FileUrl parameter instead of the File.
 You can pass the URL of a file available for anonymous access.

-• The Data form value.
+• Data form value.
 It is a JSON object with values that will be applied to the document template.

 Once the request is executed you will get an object with the link property inside.
 It will contain the URL of the generated document.
 You can download it to see results.